The dog ate my homework… the parrot ate my logbook!

 - “The shredder ate it”… We all get taught valuable life lessons from not paying attention, and this gentleman certainly did when he was shredding paper only to realise afterwards that it was actually his V5C which he had shredded.
 We hope he didn’t try to stick the pieces back together and instead just went straight to the DVLA!

-- “It was made into a mud pie”… When documents land into the wrong hands, and in this case we are talking about a young grandchild.
+- “My child is making it into a mud pie”… When documents land into the wrong hands, and in this case we are talking about a young grandchild.
 The lady turned around to find that her grandchild had taken the logbook and hidden it in the garden with mud and dirt.
 Gross but highly entertaining!

 - “It’s in a hotel in Gobi, Asia”… A gap year travelling and driving through Asia went wrong when this poor fellow managed to leave his documents in a hotel in Gobi!
 Luckily, the DVLA were as understanding as ever and made sure that he received his V5C.
 We’re just hoping that he didn’t leave other documents such as passports behind!